How do I get a sick note (fit note)?

 If you have had no contact with a Doctor you will need to make an appointment or speak to one of the doctors on the telephone in order to arrange a sick note.
 This is important as it is not possible to backdate a sick note if you have not already been seen with the condition causing your sickness absence.

 If you have a continuing problem, and we have evidence that you are still unfit for work, then it may not be necessary for you to come in and see one of the doctors.
-It is always best to ring for guidance.
+You can request a continuation of a sick note using our online facility called E-Consult this service will enable any patient to make direct contact with the practice via a secure electronic facility and the request will be passed onto the GP for authorisation.

 During a stay in hospital the Ward should provide you with a sick note.
 They should also include any period necessary after you leave hospital.
 If necessary, this can be extended by your GP when you return home, without necessarily needing to see you, although we will need to see a letter or written report from the relevant Hospital.